What is the Global Torture Index?

 1. Political commitment against torture: Evaluation of the State's legal obligations, treaty ratifications, and implementation of basic anti-torture commitments and public policies in line with the UN Convention Against Torture and international and regional frameworks at the national level.

-2. Ending police brutality and institutional violence: Assessment of safeguards and mechanisms to prevent torture and other ill-treatment in the context of law enforcement operations and during arrest, police custody, and interrogation, as well as during public assemblies and border control.
-Related institutional human rights violations such as death penalty, life sentence and enforced disappearances are also measured.
+2. Ending police brutality and institutional violence: Assessment of safeguards and mechanisms to prevent torture and other ill-treatment in the context of law enforcement operations and during arrest, police custody and interrogation, as well as during public assemblies and at border control.
+Related institutional human rights violations such as the death penalty, life sentences and enforced disappearances are also measured.

-3. Freedom from torture while deprived of liberty: Evaluation of safeguards in detention facilities, ensuring decent conditions, legal protections, and humane treatment, with attention to specific groups, as well oversight mechanisms for accountability and monitoring,
+3. Freedom from torture while deprived of liberty: Evaluation of safeguards in detention facilities, ensuring decent conditions, legal protections and humane treatment, with attention to specific groups, as well as oversight mechanisms for accountability and monitoring.

 4. Ending impunity: Examination of mechanisms to ensure accountability for torture and other ill-treatment, including investigative and judicial mechanisms, effective remedies for victims and trained forensic services.

-6. Protection for all: Assessment of the State's positive obligations to ensure the enjoyment of human rights and the right not to be subjected to torture and other ill-treatment for specific groups and individuals facing a higher risk—such as children, women, LGBTIQ+ individuals, and ethnic minorities—and the implementation of effective legal and institutional measures against violations by state and non-state actors, including in national security context.
+6. Protection for all: Assessment of the State's positive obligations to ensure the enjoyment of human rights and the right not to be subjected to torture and other ill-treatment for specific groups and individuals facing a higher risk—such as children, women, LGBTQIA+ individuals and ethnic minorities—and the implementation of effective legal and institutional measures against violations by state and non-state actors, including in national security contexts.

 7. Right to defend and civic space: Evaluation of the legal framework, institutional practices and risks faced by human rights defenders and civil society organisations due to their human rights work, focusing on the ability to monitor human rights, operate freely and document abuses without restrictions.

-• Process- measuring the State’s efforts to implement human rights commitments by public policies, regulations, programs, budgets, protocols, among others.
+• Process- measuring the State’s efforts to implement human rights commitments through public policies, regulations, programmes, budgets and protocols, among others.

-• Outcome- capturing the actual and/or perceived enjoyment of human rights by groups and reflects the impacts of the two indicators above.
+• Outcome- capturing the actual and/or perceived enjoyment of human rights by groups and reflecting the impacts of the two indicators above.

 Based on a comprehensive analysis of key indicators, each country is assigned a score ranging from 0 to 100.
-The country and thematic pillars' score are categorised into five distinct risk levels, indicating the risk of torture and ill-treatment, as follows:
+This score reflects its overall performance across the Index’s seven thematic pillars.
+Countries are then categorised into five distinct risk levels, indicating the risk of torture and ill-treatment, as follows:

 • Very High Risk: Characterised by systematic violations of the absolute prohibition of torture and other ill-treatment, with very weak safeguards to prevent and protect from instances of torture and ill-treatment.